bitwarden/contributing-docs/docs/getting-started/server/guide.md

     .\create_certificates_windows.ps1
     ```

 2. You will receive output similar to the following.
-You will need this information for the next
+You will need to collect the generated
+    certificate fingerprints for use in the [Configure User Secrets](#configure-user-secrets)
     section.

     ```